leenattress/event-driven-frontend-example/README.md

   npm run api
   ```

-  This script will start the backend server and serve the HTML application.
+  This script will start the backend server and serve the API.

-- **Start the project**:
+- **Start the frontend**:

   ```bash
   npm run dev